anthony9105/MachineLearningFinalProject/README.md

 # Machine Learning Final Project
 ## Celebrity Attribute Categorization with Machine Learning

-This is a copy of the CSCI4050U group project done by: Chris Lammers, Anthony Liscio, James Currie, Meghna Krishnan, in Decemeber 2023.
+This is a copy of the information and code for the CSCI4050U group project done by: Chris Lammers, Anthony Liscio, James Currie, Meghna Krishnan, in Decemeber 2023.
+(The dataset used we used is not included in this repository).

 ### Our project’s goal is to create a machine learning model that categorizes photos of celebrities based on 40 different attributes corresponding to facial features, facial expression, accessories, hair, and gender.